I’m Ryan Miner.

 I’m an alumnus of Sigma Alpha Epsilon men’s fraternity.

-I was inducted into Rotary International in 2014 and was active in the Hagerstown Rotary Club until the fall of 2015.
-I’m currently an inactive Rotarian, but I hope to find a new club at some point.
+In 2014, I was inducted into Rotary International and was active in the Hagerstown Rotary Club until the fall of 2015.

-And I work alongside my wife to champion mental health initiatives.
-My wife and I are actively working to fight online bullying in every form.
+And I work alongside my wife to champion mental health initiatives, and we volunteer for an organization that works to prevent teenage suicide.

 We live in Gaithersburg, Maryland, alongside our three rescue cats, Mitt, Lucy, and Jackson.